HiPerCoRe/KTT/Readme.md

       and Vulkan SDK
     - Command line build tool [Premake 5](https://premake.github.io/download)
     - (Optional) Python 3 with NumPy for Python bindings support
+    - (Optional) NVIDIA CUPTI, or AMD GPU Performance API for profiling and profile-based searcher

 * Build under Linux (inside KTT root folder):
     - ensure that path to vendor SDK is correctly set in the environment variables